bhaskatripathi/sceneGraphs/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1xvCS2vkTCy8WOJ2fj1_UMUeZ8xAo7Lt6?usp=sharing)
 *The code for building and analyzing the scene graph using YOLOv5 and NetworkX is available in the Colab notebook linked above.*

+For more details and the complete article, you can visit [How Scene Graphs Transform Images into Rich Visual Narratives](https://bhaskartripathi.substack.com/p/how-scene-graphs-transform-images).

 ![image](https://github.com/user-attachments/assets/f1a3c5c0-36f1-4ce9-88d7-76addd7ff0a5)